Introduction

 Equip your team with an easy way to scan barcodes efficiently.
 Install a mobile tracking app on smartphones or tablets that use the camera as a scanner.
 You can also use USB or Bluetooth barcode scanners for computers or mobile devices.
 Choose scanners based on your environment to ensure convenient, reliable scanning for your team.

-Select a barcode tracking software to store and manage all your asset-related data.
+Select reliable asset tracking software with barcode scanner support to store and manage all your asset-related data.
 The system holds the database, receives scans, and updates asset records in real time.
 Choose software that supports your barcode type, offers reports, and allows system integration.
 Cloud-based tools like AssetCues simplify access and setup, reducing IT overhead for your team.

 Even though barcode tracking is user-friendly, it’s important to train all users properly.
 Teach staff how to scan correctly and follow post-scan steps in the software system.
 Define clear procedures for asset intake, check-in/out, and regular inventory audits.
 Assign roles and stress scanning during asset moves to keep the database accurate.